 It is our great privilege to be a part of celebrating this most important step in life and we want to make this a smooth, easy process.
 In the interest of consistency and clarity, we have prepared some guidelines and policies to help you plan.
 Please speak with one of the clergy if you have any questions about anything here.

 Who may be married at St. John’s?

 Active members of this congregation may be married at St. John’s.
-Any exceptions require the approval of the rector.
+Rare exceptions require the approval of the rector.

-All couples must meet with a member of the ordained staff of St. John’s at least thirty days prior to the proposed wedding.
+All couples must meet with a member of the clergy of St. John’s at least thirty days prior to the proposed wedding.
 A course of premarital counseling is required that will be at least three sessions.

 If one or both of the persons to be married have been divorced or had their marriage annulled, then the initial meeting must happen at least ninety days before the proposed wedding, additional counseling may be required, possibly including professional counseling at the couple’s expense, and the clergy must obtain the permission of the diocesan bishop.